Lecturer and after-Dinner Speaker,

 "He was wonderful!
 He held the room beautifully.
 The bonus/surprise was that he played Jerusalem for us at the end which we all sang with gusto!”

 Francis has many years experience as a public speaker, and is always complimented on the fact that he is clearly heard at the back of a large hall, even without a microphone!

 Contact me for a talk or lecture for your Club or Society.
 I am often able to help at short notice, particularly during the day, if your speaker has to cancel at the very last minute!

 (See below for the current list of Topics, and suggested Fees.
-Also, you will find a web-site where other speakers may be able to help you in an emergency.)
+Also, at the end you will find a web-site where other speakers may be able to help you in an emergency.)

 Sunnybank, Alvington, Yeovil.
 BA22 8TH.

 tel: 07730 526 166

 These are the talks I am offering in 2019.

 Over the last few years this has proved to be one of the most popular talks Francis has given.
 From his own personal collection, he brings historic and valuable items of glass, for members to examine for themselves, which illustrate the whole history of glass-making from 3,000 B.C. to the present day.
 He is an acknowledged expert on the history of glass, and has often been asked to lend pieces and speak about them for various television antiques programmes, for which he is often called in as an authority.

 Have you ever wondered where our garden plants come from?
 Most of them were imported and spread illegally!
 Hear the fascinating story of how many of our favourite flowers and vegetables came into this country and how they gained popularity.
 This talk will be of interest to W.Is., Gardening Clubs, and anyone who enjoys visiting gardens, or are interested in the history of their own back garden.